How to Go Plastic-Free: Sustainable Packaging Alternatives

 Consider your standard ordering cadence and lead times and compare them to paper.
 Depending on the required storage space, you may need to order more frequently at lower volumes.

-Given this, ask yourself if eliminating plastic is the right step for your business.
+Given these considerations, ask yourself if eliminating plastic and adopting completely plastic-free packaging solutions is the right step for your business.
 Will this strategy meet your sustainability vision and goals?
 Is it set up to be successful within various departments and with multiple stakeholders?

 Goal